aiverify-foundation/aiverify-developer-tools/docs/plugins/widget/MDX_Guide.md

 ### Example use of Decision Tree

-The [AI Verify Shared Library DecisionTree](https://gitlab.com/imda_dsl/t2po/ai-verify/ai-verify-portal/ai-verify-shared-library/-/tree/main/packages/graph) allows user to build their own decision tree.
+The [AI Verify Shared Library DecisionTree](https://github.com/IMDA-BTG/aiverify/tree/main/ai-verify-shared-library/packages/graph) allows user to build their own decision tree.

-You can find an example of Decision Tree Input Block from the [Widgets for Fairness Metrics Toolbox](https://gitlab.com/imda_dsl/t2po/ai-verify/ai-verify-stock-plugins/aiverify.stock.fairness-metrics-toolbox-widgets) plugin.
+You can find an example of Decision Tree Input Block from the [Fairness Metrics Toolbox for Classification](https://github.com/IMDA-BTG/aiverify/tree/main/stock-plugins/aiverify.stock.fairness-metrics-toolbox-for-classification) plugin.
-An example use of the **DecisionTree** component can be found in the implementation for the [AI Verify Fairness Tree](https://gitlab.com/imda_dsl/t2po/ai-verify/ai-verify-stock-plugins/aiverify.stock.fairness-metrics-toolbox-widgets/-/blob/main/inputs/fairness-tree.mdx) is found under the *inputs* folder.
+An example use of the **DecisionTree** component can be found in the implementation for the [AI Verify Fairness Tree](https://github.com/IMDA-BTG/aiverify/blob/main/stock-plugins/aiverify.stock.fairness-metrics-toolbox-for-classification/inputs/fairness_tree.mdx) is found under the *inputs* folder.